swiftlang/swift-evolution/proposals/0303-swiftpm-extensible-build-tools.md

     init()
 }

-/// The diagnostics emitter lets the plugin emit errors, warnings, and remarks
-/// for issues discovered by the plugin.
-Note that diagnostics from the plugin
-/// itself are relatively rare, and relate to such things as missing tools or
-/// problems constructing the build command.
-Diagnostics from the build tools
-/// themselves are processed in the same way as any other output from a build
-/// tool.
-let diagnosticsEmitter: DiagnosticsEmitter

 /// Defines functionality for all plugins having a `buildTool` capability. protocol BuildToolPlugin: Plugin {
     /// Invoked by SwiftPM to create build commands for a particular target.